scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

 -------------

 Many analyses performed by the ``freud`` library provide a ``plot(ax=None)`` method (new in v1.2.0) that allows their computed quantities to be visualized with ``matplotlib``.
-Additionally, these plottable analyses offer IPython representations, allowing Jupyter notebooks to render a graph such as a radial distribution function $g(r)$ just by calling the compute object at the end of a cell.
+Additionally, these plottable analyses offer IPython representations, allowing Jupyter notebooks to render a graph such as a radial distribution function :math:`g(r)` just by calling the compute object at the end of a cell.
 Analyses like the radial distribution function or correlation functions return data that is binned as a one-dimensional histogram -- these are visualized with a line graph via ``matplotlib.pyplot.plot``, with the bin locations and bin counts given by properties of the compute object.
 Other classes provide multi-dimensional histograms, like the Gaussian density or Potential of Mean Force and Torque, which are plotted with ``matplotlib.pyplot.imshow``.